-A PEO, or Professional Employer Organization, is an outsourced solution for HR, payroll, benefits, workers’ comp, and compliance.
+There are several options you can use to get help from small business HR, and one of them is called a Professional Employer Organization (PEO).
+It’s an outsourced solution for HR, payroll, benefits administration, workers’ comp, and compliance.
 It allows you—the employer—to focus on your day-to-day work while the PEO handles your company’s back-end office stuff.
+But how do you know if it’s right for you?

-Co-employment means that the PEO becomes your employer of record, and therefore takes on the responsibility of your company’s HR—and the associated liabilities.
+Co-employment means that the PEO becomes your employer of record and therefore takes on the responsibility of your company’s HR—and the associated liabilities.
 If you like having control, this can be a big deal.

 Here’s the gist: